-Further financial reform measures for Shanghai free-trade zone
+Further financial reform measures for Shanghai free-trade zone - .PDF file.

 By Julian Zou and Eric Zhang